Daniel and Geo Fuchs

 Daniel Fuchs (born 1966 in Alzenau) and Geo Fuchs (born 1969 in Frankfurt am Main) are an artist couple who are known for their conceptual photography series in numerous international exhibitions.

 Artistic biography

 In 1992, Daniel and Geo Fuchs started their common photographic work.
 From the beginning, they focused on producing series of photographs with a strong conceptual approach.

 The prerequisite for their work is an intense analysis of their chosen subject; the production of a series usually takes several months or even years of research, collecting of material, image selection, and test runs.

 From an historical art perspective, their oeuvre belongs to concept art; objectivity, staging, and a wealth of detail.

 In the beginning, until about 1996, the artist duo's interest was concentrated on topics like ‘Homelessness’, ’Trans-Sexuality’ and ‘Mental Illness’.

 Until the year 2008, Daniel and Geo Fuchs mainly worked with large format camera and tripod, a relatively slow, time-consuming process.

 In 2009, with the entry of new media, the artist duo began to experiment with digital techniques.

-Concept and aesthetics

-Daniel and Geo Fuchs's photographs have in common, that they fabricate on first view a feel of "yes – I got it" or "yeah that's obvious".
-But intuitively you're pushed to take a closer look, check out the details and arrangements, and all the sudden you ask yourself, what in the moment, while the image was taken, actually existed and what not.
-Thereby it doesn't matter, whether it is about an arrangement of photographed miniatures like in the Toy Giants series or a mountain range like in Nature and Destruction.

-Independent, whether the images were produced in nature, in an archive or a studio, the viewer will realize, that reality and fiction must have turned into one – how little or how much depends on the concept of the specific work series.
-Ambiguity is a central component in the work of Daniel & Geo Fuchs and exists in multiple regards.
-The subtle pretense of something, what can’t be real and if at all, only under different circumstances is one of them.
-Another one is the balancing act between the extremes – there is hardly a work series, which does not live of antagonists, like – death and esthetics, beauty and destruction, perfectionism and decay.
-Examples are the series Forces and Nature and Destruction.

-Often one work phase of Daniel & Geo Fuchs mounts already into the next one, as theme and project cycles overlap or run parallel.

-Due to their large interest in the environment, Daniel & Geo Fuchs developed a strong affinity for that, what first needs to be discovered, is still hidden in the dark or even secret and subsequently for the fascinating world of collections and archives.
-Visual proofs are the series Conserving, Toy Giants, and STASI – Secret Rooms.